-Careful consideration is given to the end of Key Stage Assessments for Year 2 and Year 6.
-If children are failing to work at an adequate level they may not sit the SAT Tests, although this is extremely rare at Moor Nook Community School.
+Careful consideration is given to the end of Key Stage Assessments for Year 2 (optional) and Year 6 (statutory).
+If children are failing to work at an adequate level, they may not sit the SAT Tests, although this happens very infrequently at Moor Nook Community School.
 This will be discussed with the parents/carers and the pupil.
 Applications for additional time, a scribe and a reader can be made by the school to support pupils with Special Education Needs or Disabilities.